apache/zeppelin/docs/manual/notebookashomepage.md

 ## Customize your zeppelin homepage
  Zeppelin allows you to use one of the notebooks you create as your zeppelin Homepage.
- With that you can brand your zeppelin installation, adjust the instruction to your users needs and event translate to other languages.
+ With that you can brand your zeppelin installation, adjust the instruction to your users needs and even translate to other languages.

  <br />
 ### How to set a notebook as your zeppelin homepage